mirage/uuuu/README.md

 ===================================================

-Uhuhuhuhuhuh! `uuuu` (Universal Unifier to Unicode Un OCaml) is a little library to normalize an ISO-8859 input to UTF-8.
+Uhuhuhuhuhuh! `uuuu` (Universal Unifier to Unicode Un OCaml) is a little library to normalize an ISO-8859 input to Unicode.
 This library uses tables provided by the Unicode Consortium:

 https://ftp.unicode.org/Public/MAPPINGS/ISO8859/